-While the price of the plan might not be negotiable (or maybe it is.. try calling customer service for best results), there are other ways you can negotiate with salespeople eager to close the deal.
+While the price of the plan might not be negotiable, there are other ways you can negotiate with salespeople eager to close the deal.
 Ask if you can get the activation fee and any other fees waived as part of the deal.
 Ask for a free case, screen protector, or other accessories.
 I love freebies!
 I was able to get a free case.
 Hey, it might not be much, but it’s something!

 The salespeople always push the $10 (or so) monthly cell phone insurance.
 I usually get it when I first get a new phone, just because it would suck to lose or break a brand new phone.
 But, I always cancel it about a year later, because at that point, the value of the phone has diminished.
 If you are very prone to losing or breaking your phone, insurance might be worth it.
 If not, you’ll save over $120 per year or more.

 When I took my parents to the Sprint store to get a new phone, the salesperson said that they were giving away a free Samsung tablet with the plan.
-It turns out it wasn’t free and we had to go through a huge ordeal to get it corrected.
+It turns out it wasn’t free; there was a $10 monthly charge for it.
+We had to go through a huge ordeal to get it corrected.
 Beware of tricks like this to inflate your bill!